 Rohit Vaish

-I am an Assistant Professor in the Department of Computer Science and Engineering at Indian Institute of Technology (IIT) Delhi and an associate faculty at Yardi School of Artificial Intelligence.
+I am an Assistant Professor in the Department of Computer Science and Engineering at Indian Institute of Technology Delhi and an associate faculty at Yardi School of Artificial Intelligence.
+I am also part of the Theoretical Computer Science group at IIT Delhi.

-Previously, I was a postdoctoral researcher at Tata Institute of Fundamental Research (TIFR) and at Rensselaer Polytechnic Institute (RPI), and before that, I did my PhD at Indian Institute of Science (IISc).
+Previously, I was a postdoctoral researcher at Tata Institute of Fundamental Research and at Rensselaer Polytechnic Institute, and before that, I did my PhD at Indian Institute of Science.
+Prior to that, I was affiliated with ETH Zürich and IIT Kanpur.

 Address: Room 428, Department of Computer Science and Engineering, Bharti Building, IIT Delhi, Hauz Khas, New Delhi 110 016